Kugelschieber/asl/README.md

 // result in _x is 0
 ```

+When trying to define a function with a name that exists in the build in function set, you'll get an compile error.

 ### Call build in commands

 To call SQF build in commands (like hint, getDir, addItem, ...) we have to use a different syntax.